Dust Suppression and Our Unsealed Roads

 We also stress you consider the residents on these roads and drive at slower speeds and remember: ‘Less speed; less dust”.

 Dust Suppression material is applied annually to selected parts of some unsealed roads.
-View the dust suppression program(PDF, 29KB).
+View the dust suppression program(PDF, 170KB).

 In the summer months, residents can enquire regarding dust suppression for their road.
 Funding is not available for this.
 A street group may request and pay for the application of dust suppression, view the Funded Dust Suppressant form.
-Applications close 1 December 2020.
+Applications are now closed for 2020.
 The dust treatment is usually applied in the two weeks prior to Christmas.

 You can also view our Frequently asked Questions(PDF, 168KB) for further information.